 Armenia & Salento & Around

-The best place to base yourself around this part of the Coffee Country is the laid back town of Salento, which is a little less than an hour from Armenia - it's like stepping back in time into a tiny Paisa village.
+The best place to use as a base in this part of Colombia's Coffee Country is the laid back town of Salento, which is a little less than an hour from Armenia - it's like stepping back in time into a tiny Paisa village.
 Various local crafts can be bought in the village, and the Alto de la Cruz hill nearby provides some great views over this stunning region.
 Valle de Cocora is a beautiful nearby National Park with some lovely hikes amongst high altitude giant palm trees - tours can easily be arranged locally, and it's easy to reach Valle de Cocora from nearby Salento.
-The most popular walk is the 5 hour round trip to Reserva Natural Acaime - no guide is needed as it's all signposted.
+Long hikes way into the Park and all the way into Los Nevados can be made from here, but the most popular walk is the 5 hour round trip to Reserva Natural Acaime - no guide is needed as it's all signposted.
 Highly recommended.

 Where to Stay?
 Rural Hotels & Haciendas of the Eje Cafetero